-While she is here, we went to the Racine and Milwaukee County Zoos.
-While both are smaller than her home zoo, they each offer different experiences and critters that she has not seen before.
+While she was here, we went to the Racine and Milwaukee County Zoos.
+While both are smaller than her home zoo, they offer different experiences and critters she has not seen before.

 One thing that she enjoyed at the Racine Zoo was petting the sheep; she usually pets goats.
-She wants to go again, and so that is always a good thing.
+She wants to go again, which is always a good thing.

 Thanks from Kev

-I want to say thank you for following me, also to those who have asked me questions or told me about their trip that I helped.
+Thank you for following me and those who have asked me questions or told me about their trip that I helped.

-Not every trip will be perfect, but often our attitude will reflect your memories of the trip.
+Not every trip will be perfect, but often our attitude will reflect our memories of the trip.